-If you’re a member of the LGBTQ+ community who’s looking for a place to belong, come to “e3” and you’ll find it.
-If you’re a parent or family member of someone who identifies as gay, lesbian, bi-sexual, transgender, please join us at “e3.”
+If you’re part of the LGBTQ+ community and looking for a place to belong, come to e3 and you’ll find it.
+If you’re a parent or family member of someone who identifies as gay, lesbian, bisexual, transgender, please join us at e3.
 Are you a friend or ally?
-Please come and get involved with CenterPeace!
+Come and get involved with CenterPeace!

-And if you’re a church leader, there’s no better place for you to come and learn from men and women you’ve trusted to examine scripture, to extend hospitality, to embrace those in your reach who long for spiritual community.
-Please come.
-Your presence will be a lasting encouragement.
+And if you’re a pastor, elder or other church leader, there’s no better place for you to learn from trusted teachers how to examine scripture, extend hospitality, and embrace those in your reach who long for spiritual community.

 Holiday Inn Express & Suites Dallas Northeast - Arboretum